JoKiv/JoKiv/README.md

 I usually chat with people on [Discord](https://discord.gg/N5wbdnU) and there I'll stream additional content.

-Video editing with [Kdenlive](https://kdenlive.org/en/).
+Video editing with [Kdenlive](https://kdenlive.org/en/) for simple edits and [Davinci Resolve](https://www.blackmagicdesign.com/products/davinciresolve/) for bigger projects.
 I can do basic editing with some effects.
 Since I resumed youtube uploads I have been getting better at it.
-I do have paid version of and [Davinci Resolve](https://www.blackmagicdesign.com/products/davinciresolve/) but my current hardware does not support it.

 I primarily use [Python](https://www.python.org/) for programming, but I also use [godot/gdscript](https://godotengine.org/), [node-red/javascript](https://nodered.org/) and [PureBasic](https://purebasic.com).
 I'm also interested [Rust](https://www.rust-lang.org/) and [TRSE](https://turborascal.com).